concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ## Passing props from state

 - **Good when...**
-    + ...data is local to component, and child component is reusible, presentational (dumb) component. *ie. open state of a modal*
+    + ...data is local to component, and child component is reusable, presentational (dumb) component. *ie. open state of a modal*
 - **Not good when...**
     + ...data is better handled in the redux reducer. *ie. data is required for multiple components*